-$Results\ and\ discussions.$ To clarify the $N/Z$ asymmetry effect in MNT reactions, Fig.~\ref{picture1}(a) shows the average $N/Z$ values of the projectilelike fragments (PLF) and targetlike fragments (TLF) as a function of the contact time in the reaction $^{129}$Xe + $^{198}$Pt within the framework of the DNS-sysu model.
-The large discrepancy of $N/Z$ values between $^{129}$Xe and $^{198}$Pt, e.g., $N/Z$ = 1.39 for $^{129}$Xe, $N/Z$ = 1.54 for $^{198}$Pt, are expected to confirm the presence of CE behaviors.
-One interesting behavior can be seen that the average $N/Z$ values of the PLF and TLF trend toward the N/Z value of the compound system ($N/Z$ = 1.48) but do not lead to be identical even in the very deep collisions.
+To clarify the $N/Z$ asymmetry effect in MNT reactions, Fig.~\ref{picture1}(a) shows the average $N/Z$ values of the projectile-like fragments (PLF) and target-like fragments (TLF) as a function of the contact time in the reaction $^{129}$Xe + $^{198}$Pt within the framework of the DNS-sysu model.
+The large discrepancy of $N/Z$ values between $^{129}$Xe and $^{198}$Pt, e.g., $N/Z$ = 1.39 for $^{129}$Xe, $N/Z$ = 1.54 for $^{198}$Pt, is expected to confirm the presence of CE behaviors.
+One interesting behavior can be seen that the average $N/Z$ values of the PLF and TLF trend toward the $N/Z$ value of the compound system ($N/Z$ = 1.48) but do not lead to being identical even in very deep collisions.
 We also show the results from the ImQMD model.
 The incomplete CE is also noticed.
-Besides, unlike the results from the DNS-sysu model, the charge equilibration takes place at the whole collision stage gradually.
+Besides, unlike the results from the DNS-sysu model, the CE takes place at the whole collision stage gradually.

 In principle, the MNT process can be described as the reaction upon the so-called PES, where the dynamical evolution of a dinuclear system can be treated as the process of exchanging the independent-particles between the nuclei~\cite{freiesleben1984nz}.
 Plotted in Fig.~\ref{picture1}(b), (d), and (f), the PES can be defined as the contour of the first moments of the PLF distributions, i.e., $\langle Z_{\textrm{PLF}} - Z_{\textrm{Projectile}} \rangle$, $\langle N_{\textrm{PLF}} - N_{\textrm{Projectile}} \rangle$.
-Taking the reaction $^{129}$Xe + $^{198}$Pt in Fig.~\ref{picture1}(b) as an example, the trajectory starts from the injection point, and relaxes to the valley of the PES driven by the PES gradient (See the red line in Fig.~\ref{picture1}(b)), which indicates that the projectile tends to lose protons and absorb neutrons from the target.
+Taking the reaction $^{129}$Xe + $^{198}$Pt in Fig.~\ref{picture1}(b) as an example, the trajectory starts from the injection point and relaxes to the valley of the PES driven by the PES gradient (See the red line in Fig.~\ref{picture1}(b)), which indicates that the projectile tends to lose protons and absorb neutrons from the target.